-This workshop has been deprecated and is no longer maintained.
+This workshop has been retired and is no longer maintained.

 Short link to this workshop: https://workshops.hackclub.com/github_pages

 Welcome!
 In this workshop you will set up a GitHub Pages Website!

 To start you need to have completed the Cloud 9 Workshop.

 GitHub Pages is a way of using a GitHub repository to make a website.
 By the end of the workshop you will have a link to get you to your website.